tjcaul/Ttap/README.md

 ## Why?

 Many foreign films have English subtitles but no English audio.
-Subtitles aren't a viable or enjoyable option for any people.
+Subtitles aren't a viable or enjoyable option for many people.
 TTAP makes formerly inaccessible media accessible for people with reading/vision impairments, when audio is unclear or there is no dubbing, or for people who just like their subtitles read out.

 ## What?